Details of upcoming events, conferences, and publications.May 10, 2021

 Friday 11 June at 10am UK time The (Im)polite Envoy, or How to Approach Ancient Diplomatic Etiquette in terms of Politeness Francesco Mari (Free University, Berlin)

-The site is currently being transitioned from vanilla html to Grav CMS in order to provide you with a cleaner interface and new features.
+The site is currently being transitioned from vanilla html to Django web framework in order to provide you with a cleaner interface and new features.

 We have recently registered historicalpoliteness.net as our new domain.
 Thank you for your patience as we modify the site to provide you with a better user experience.